 Enable Magic Links to receive an email when an alternate link to use when your username has been locked out due to a brute force attack.

-Malware Scan Scheduling
+Site Scan Scheduling

-Enabling scheduling will set the scanner to scan your full site twice daily.
+Enabling scheduling will set the scanner to scan your full site daily.
 You can configure a notification email when issues are found or check the logs.

 You can grant temporary Administrator privileges to any user and set it to expire in how many ever days you’d like.